ATD 1-LAW

 False

-It is the expression of the will of the people and is generally written down to give it definiteness.
+i.
+It is a set of rules that regulates human conduct.ii.
+It is the expression of the will of the people and is generally written down to give it definiteness.iii.
+It is backed by coercive authority and its violation leads to punishment.

-In criminal court, it is the responsibility of the state/prosecutor to prove that the defendant undoubtedly committed the crime, whereas, in civil court, the burden of proof falls on the plaintiff, who must prove that it is more likely the defendant was responsible for the problem than not.
+In criminal court, it is the responsibility of the state/prosecutor to prove that the defendant undoubtedly committed the crime, whereas in civil court, the burden of proof falls on the plaintiff, who must prove that it is more likely the defendant was responsible for the problem than not.

-In law, remedies are concerned with the character and extent of relief to which an individual who has brought a legal action is entitled once the appropriate court procedure has been followed, and the individual has established that he or she has a substantive right that has been infringed by the defendant. ____________damages are imposed upon the defendant in order to punish or deter her/him, rather than to compensate the plaintiff.
+In law, remedies are concerned with the character and extent of relief to which an individual who has brought a legal action is entitled once the appropriate court procedure has been followed, and the individual has established that he or she has a substantive right that has been infringed by the defendant. ________damages are imposed upon the defendant to punish or deter her/him, rather than to compensate the plaintiff.

 Compensatory